itaru-tok/pinx/README.md

 - 📍 Pin your current tweet position with one click
 - ↩️ Jump back to your pinned position instantly
-- 🌓 Automatic dark/light mode support
+- 🌓 Automatic dark/light mode support for Button
 - 📱 Responsive design

 ## Installation